Join the Newsletter for Updates

 For quite a while I thought I’d made things worse by trying to get healthy.
 I had a baby during that period of time (Scarlett was born when I was 24) and I slowly cut out the carbier and carbier foods as I found they made this sense of doom and my arthritis worse.
 4 months into breastfeeding I went from my diet of meat, and at that point just lettuce, to just meat.
 I knew meat didn’t make me react and give me arthritis.
 The lingering joint pain I had went away in a few weeks.
 The itch went away in the same span of time.
 Within 6 weeks I stopped crying in the morning.
 5 months later my lingering anxiety went away.
 It wasn’t easy.
 I had cravings, muscle cramps, diarrhea, and I missed food.
 It was socially awkward.
 But anything was better than the arthritis and the sense of doom from the SSRI withdrawal.

 At the same time as all of this was going on, as if it wasn’t weird enough to be branded “beef girl” and ridiculed for the diet – my dad Jordan Peterson went viral.
 He had started my elimination diet in December 2015 when my depression had lifted and he eventually went to the lion diet April 2018.
 He’d seen the profound changes in me and even though he didn’t understand how it was possible, he tried it for his depression, GERD, fatigue, and gum disease.
 He had resolved all those and lost 60 pounds.
 However, when he stopped his SSRI he also suffered from neurological damage, unaware that the dangers of SSRI were as terrible as they are.
 Getting off of psych meds nearly killed my dad but he managed it with the diet and a few other things written here.
 In 2019 I had my ankle re-replaced because it was crooked, and I cured my c- difficile infection that was probably due to multiple rounds of antibiotics years prior.
 Then I really started to heal, or at least that’s what it felt like until 2022.

 Compared to before the diet, I’m a different person.
 I’m a podcaster and a mother (something I didn’t know if I would be able to be) and a business owner.
 I interview incredibly interesting people in a ton of different areas – politicians, scientists, anthropologists, CEO’s, business people, self-improvement people and I also keep health as an element in my podcast because there is nothing more important than that.
 I want to make health information accessible for people, and cool.

-Now that I finally have the diagnosis for my illness, and my family’s, and an understanding that this impacts 24% of the population (so probably you if you’re randomly suffering and reading this), I’m finishing a book, taking care of my family, working with my dad, running a business and sharing whatever interesting things I find day to day.
+Now that I finally have the diagnosis for my illness, and my family’s, and an understanding that this impacts 24% of the population (so probably you if you’re randomly suffering and reading this), I’m finishing a book, taking care of my family, working with my dad, running Peterson Academy and Fuller Health and sharing whatever interesting things I find day to day.
 My one rule is: No Stupid Rules.
 My favourite saying is “could be worse”.
 I encourage a healthy skepticism for any mainstream narrative – especially the health narrative if you’ve been sick for 15 years even though you’re following all the advice from your doctors.
 Maybe you need to try something different.
 I like getting involved in political discussions and self-improvement discussions more than diet discussions, but my main goal is to try to show people that they can improve their life themselves and they have that power.

 The information to fix your issues is out there you but you have to search and search and search and search.
 Don’t let anyone tell you you can’t fix yourself.

 I have a few facebook groups that are diet oriented: The Lion Diet that focuses on the ruminant meat and salt elimination diet, and soon CIRS as well, and Don’t Eat That which is less restrictive and about overall health and lifestyle.
 I have a podcast – the Mikhaila Peterson podcast.
 I’m very active on Instagram and Twitter.

 My logo is a lion with a tie.
 A civilized beast because I had to be a beast to drag myself out of my chronic health problems, and put up with media trying to paint me as a liar… and because I like to keep things fairly civilized.